wso2/docs-choreo-dev/en/docs/insights/generate-custom-reports.md

 ## Metrics

-Choreo Insights allow you to retrieve data for the following metrics,
+Choreo Insights allow you to retrieve data for the following metrics:

  - Successful Hit Count
  - Response Cache Hits